designer-for-camel/camel-designer/README.md

 ## How-To guide

 To get more familiar with the available functionality, check the [*HOW-TO*](./docs/how-to.md) guide which includes step by step details and helpful animations.

-## Pending code improvements

-- Current XML rendering for Camel routes uses 3D objects to navigate.
-  Applying an XSLT transform on the HTML nodes might improve the process to rendering the source code.

-## List of future candidate features

-- option to create 2/3/4 ways in choices and forks
-- possibility to add comments
-- scrolling controls, zoom in/out controls, general UI improvements

 ## Known Issues